Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks

 \section{Abstract}

 Subspace inference for neural networks assumes that a subspace of their parameter space suffices to produce a reliable uncertainty quantification.
-In this work, we mathematically derive the optimal subspace model to a Bayesian inference scenario based on the Laplace approximation.
-We demonstrate empirically that, in the optimal case, often a fraction of parameters less than 1\% is sufficient to obtain a reliable estimate of the full Laplace approximation.
-Since the optimal solution is derived, we can evaluate all other subspace models against a baseline.
-In addition, we give an approximation of our method that is applicable to larger problem settings, in which the optimal solution is not computable, and compare it to existing subspace models from the literature.
+In this work, we underpin the validity of this assumption by using low rank techniques.
+We derive an expression for a subspace model to a Bayesian inference scenario based on the Laplace approximation that is, in a certain sense, optimal given a specific dataset.
+We empirically show that a Laplace approximation constructed with a dimensionally reduced covariance matrix closely matches the full Laplace approximation obtained using the exact covariance matrix.
+Where feasible, this subspace model can serve as a baseline for benchmarking the performance of subspace models.
+In addition, we provide a scalable approximation of this subspace construction that is usable in practice and compare it to existing subspace models from the literature.
 In general, our approximation scheme outperforms previous work.
-Furthermore, we present a metric to qualitatively compare different subspace models even if the exact Laplace approximation is unknown.
+Furthermore, we present a metric to qualitatively compare the approximation quality of different subspace models even if the exact Laplace approximation is unknown.

-\section{Introduction}
+\section{INTRODUCTION}